What is special waste?

 - Complete the appropriate permit application.

 - Application for a Special Waste Permit.
 Apply for this permit if you are only handling special waste for a generator or facility.

 - Consolidated Application for Environment Act Permits.
 Apply for this permit if you're managing solid and special wastes:

 - Complete a spill response plan and a Waste Manifest if you need to transport special waste.
 See the guidelines and a sample spill response plan to help prepare.
 You can get Waste Manifest forms in person only at the Department of Environment office at 10 Burns Road, Whitehorse.
-The shipper is responsible for submitting the Waste Manifest to the Environmental Programs Branch.
+The shipper is responsible for submitting the Waste Manifest to the Environmental Protection and Assessment Branch.

 - Submit your application and any supporting documents.